 Ready to explore some great new fruits and vegetables?
 May has a fantastic colorful array of fresh seasonal produce try!
-Learn how to properly pick and store each, along with easy family-friendly recipes to use!
+This May Produce Guide will help you learn how to properly pick and store each, along with easy family-friendly recipes to use!
 Your family will learn to be adventurous eaters one month at a time!

 Why it is important to Eat Seasonal.